lshtm-genomics/omics-course/docs/advanced/phylogenetics.md

 ![BEAUti Substitution Model](../img/phylo_1_7.jpg)

 1.5 Set a clock model.
 The **‘Clocks’** tab will allow us to set the molecular clock for mutations along each branch of the tree.
-If we set this to **‘Strick clock’** this specifies that the mutation rate along each branch will be invariable.
+If we set this to **‘Strick Clock’** this specifies that the mutation rate along each branch will be invariable.
 As we have shown in the TempEst analysis that our data varies significantly from a strict molecular clock, we will select a relaxed clock to allow for rate variation across branches in our tree.

-In the Clocks tab, select **‘Uncorrelated relaxed clock’** from the **‘Clock Type’** dropdown box and keep the **‘Relaxed Distribution’** option as **‘Lognormal**’.
+In the Clocks tab, select **‘Uncorrelated relaxed clock’** from the **‘Clock Type’** dropdown box and keep the **‘Relaxed Distribution’** option as **‘Lognormal'**.

 ![BEAUti Substitution Model](../img/phylo_1_8.jpg)